 The following table lists the components that make up the SQL layout in the Map Editor, the icons that represent the components, and descriptions of the components.
-For information about adding a map component to a layout, see Chapter 1, Map Editor Basics and Overview: How to Create Map Objects on page 114.
-For information about the properties of these map components, see Appendix B, Map Editor Properties.
+For information about adding a map component to a layout, see Chapter 1, Map Editor Basics and Overview: How to Create Map Objects on page 118.
+For information about the properties of these map components, see Appendix C, Map Editor Properties.

-Component Icon Description SQL root element The SQL root element is where you specify the SQL data sources that Gentran Integration Suite uses during translation.
+Component lcon Description SQL root element ¢4 The SQL root element is where you specify the SQL data sources that Application uses during translation.
 It is a looping structure that contains groups, SQL statements, cursor operations, and input and output records that repeat in sequence until either the group data ends or the maximum number of times that the loop is permitted to repeat is exhausted.
-The SQL root element cannot be referenced by standard rules or links.
-Group G A group is a looping structure that contains related groups, statement records, cursor operations, and input and output records that repeat in sequence until either the group data ends or the maximum number of times that the loop is permitted to repeat is exhausted.
+The SQL root element cannot be referenced by standard rules or links. records, cursor op sequence until eith times that the loop be referenced by s A group is a looping structure that contains related groups, statement records, cursor operations, and input and output records that repeat in sequence until either the group data ends or the maximum number of times that the loop is permitted to repeat is exhausted.
 A group cannot be referenced by standard rules or links.
 When a group contains an extended rule or a standard rule, an asterisk appears to the right of the group icon.